 Ability to work independently and as part of a team while being collaborative in resolving problems

 A desire to change the world and contribute to the elimination of human disease

-5 years of relevant experience, including one year of hands-on experience with generation or analysis of omic or imaging data
+3 years of relevant experience, including one year of hands-on experience with generation or analysis of omics or imaging data

-1-3 years of experience as a data analyst, software developer or biological researcher, including at least 6 months in a professional, team-oriented computational biology environment
+At least 6 months of work experience in a professional, team-oriented computational biology environment

 High performance computing experience